Sept. 22, 2020

 Mariana grew up in Puerto Rico and holds a B.A. from New York University, an M.A. from Columbia University, and a certificate from Georgetown University.

-You can connect with Mariana Cruz-Muñoz on Linkedin.
+Connect with Mariana Cruz-Muñoz on Linkedin.

-Expertise: Western Hemisphere
+Area of Expertise: Western Hemisphere

 Senior International Relations Officer, U.S. Department of Labor

 Lorena Dávalos is a Senior International Relations Officer at the U.S. Department of Labor in the Bureau of International Labor Affairs (ILAB), Office of Child Labor, Forced Labor, and Human Trafficking (OCFT).
 Her portfolio includes overseeing grants and project design in Latin America, focusing on child labor, youth employability, acceptable working conditions, and migration.
 Her extended overseas experiences include working in Mexico, Brazil, Mozambique, and Timor-Leste.
 Lorena has served as the co-chair of the ILAB Diversity & Inclusion Committee and is an International Career Advancement Program (ICAP 2018) alumna.

 She holds a master’s degree in International Policy Studies from the Monterey Institute of International Studies (MIIS) and a bachelor’s degree in International Agricultural Development from the University of California, Davis.
 She speaks English, Spanish, and Portuguese at home with her kids and continues to learn Japanese and French.